-Supplementary Documents: US-China Collaborative Research Proposals.
-Information for the Chinese portion of these proposals should be included as Supplementary Documents written in English.
-That information should include the following, and only the following:

-- Biographical sketches of Chinese senior personnel: Those biographical sketches must conform to NSF format and limitations as described in the PAPPG. - 2.
-China budget: Costs for the China component of the project should be entered onto budget worksheets that conform to NSF standards.
-Except for justification of the requested budget, this document SHOULD NOT include any additional project information; all such information should be included in the Project Description.
-A PDF version of the form should be included as a supplementary document in the NSF proposal. - 3.
+- A. Supplementary Documents: US-China Collaborative Research Proposals.
+Information for the Chinese portion of the proposal submitted to NSF should be included as Supplementary Documents written in English.
+That information should include only the following: - 1.
+Biographical sketches of Chinese senior personnel: Biographical sketches should be submitted for Chinese Senior Personnel and prepared in accordance with the standard biographical sketch format described in the PAPPG. - 2.
+Collaborators & Other Affiliations (COA): This information should be submitted as a supplementary document for the Chinese PIs/co-PIs/Senior Personnel using the spreadsheet template found on the Collaborators and Other Affiliations Information website. - 3.
+China budget: A PDF version of the consolidated budget for NSFC should be included as a supplementary document in the NSF proposal.
+Except for justification of the requested budget, this document must not include any additional project information; all such information should be included in the Project Description. - 4.
 Letters of collaboration: Letters of collaboration from Chinese scientists are required.
-These letters must be restricted to a statement of intent to collaborate only (follow template above).
-Additional information on the nature of the collaboration and the roles of the investigators should be included in the Project Description. - 4.
-Institutional endorsement: An institutional acknowledgement of the submission must be a signed letter from an authorized Chinese institutional representative with the following text: "I confirm on behalf of [insert name of institution] that the U.S.-China Collaborative proposal between [insert name of US PI and institution] and [insert name of Chinese PI] is endorsed and has been submitted by [name of Research Office]." - 5.
-An identical proposal must be submitted to NSFC by close of business on 24 February 2017.
+These letters must be restricted to a statement of intent to collaborate only (follow template above: Supplementary Documents Letters of Collaboration).
+Additional information on the nature of the collaboration and the roles of the investigators should be included in the Project Description. - 5.
+Institutional endorsement: An institutional acknowledgement of the submission must be a signed letter from an authorized Chinese institutional representative with the following text: "I confirm on behalf of [insert name of institution] that the U.S.-China Collaborative proposal between [insert name of US PI and institution] and [insert name of Chinese PI] is endorsed and has been submitted by [name of Research Office]."